alexmic/alexmic.github.com/_posts/2013-04-03-building-a-template-engine.md

 I hope this academic exercise gave you a taste of how the internals of a templating engine might work.
 This is far and away from production quality but it can serve as the basis of better things.

-You can find the full code on [Github](https://github.com/alexmic/microtemplates).
+You can find the full code on [Github](https://github.com/alexmic/microtemplates), and you can discuss this further on <a class="hn" target="_blank" href="https://news.ycombinator.com/item?id=5535040">Hacker News</a>.

 *Huge thanks* to Nassos Hadjipapas, Alex Loizou, Panagiotis Papageorgiou and Gearoid O'Rourke for reviewing.